-Miss.
-A Panesar - Teacher of Chemistry - a.panesar@bluecoatschool.com
+Mr. D. Tennant - Teacher of Chemistry - D.Tennant@bluecoatschool.com

 Course Details

 Course Title: A-level ChemistryExam board: AQAExam Code: AS -7404A -level - 7405

 Exam Board web site: www.aqa.org.uk

 Assessment method: The Chemistry AS qualification is a stand-alone qualification and is assessed by two written examinations based on content and practical work.
 The Chemistry A level is assessed by three written examinations.
 These examinations will assess content from both years of the course.
 Two of the examinations are based mainly on the content and one paper is based on practical work and some of the content.